codurance/site/src/_posts/2020-07-18-packaging-with-packer.md

 - Install everything you need manually
 - Create an image from it

-You can have a configuration management tool to setup the box but the process still has a lot of space for manual error when picking the machine or doing anything else that you are not supposed to when installing the applications.
+You can have a configuration management tool to set up the box but the process still has a lot of space for manual error when picking the machine or doing anything else that you are not supposed to when installing the applications.
 Also, it's hard to control when someone connects to the box and make a change without telling anyone.
 Those images also will get out-of-date quicky and the number of packages and that you will have to install and update during the deploy time will increase with time.
 That's when Packer joins the game.

 ## Packer